 Even Geddes MacGregor seems to acknowledge this, in saying that “We find over and over again the reincarnationist motif asserting itself just at those junctures in human history in which the institutional element in religion has become stultifying and the need for spiritualization enters.
 This indeed may be one of those periods in the long story of humanity.”

-SOME RELATED ARTICLES: A Right Understanding of Reincarnation, Being Sensible about Past Lives, A Right Understanding of Karma, Questions about Karma, 12 Things Theosophy Teaches, The Difference between Soul and Spirit, The Sevenfold Nature of Man, Dismantling the Christian Edifice, The True Nature of Jehovah, Blavatsky on Vicarious Atonement, Blavatsky on – Hell and Christianity, Greetings from “Lucifer” to the Archbishop of Canterbury!, Responding to Lies about H.P.
+SOME RELATED ARTICLES: A Right Understanding of Reincarnation, Being Sensible about Past Lives, A Right Understanding of Karma, Questions about Karma, 12 Things Theosophy Teaches, The Difference between Soul and Spirit, The Sevenfold Nature of Man, Theosophy on Jesus, Kabbalah: The Mystical Side of Judaism, Blavatsky on Vicarious Atonement, Blavatsky on – Hell and Christianity, Greetings from “Lucifer” to the Archbishop of Canterbury!, Responding to Lies about H.P.
 Blavatsky, Praise for H.P.
 Blavatsky and Theosophy, Who was William Quan Judge?, The Masters and Madame Blavatsky, and An Invitation to The Secret Doctrine.

 The late Sylvia Cranston (real name Anita Atkins) was a student of Theosophy and author of some of the most influential and respected books ever written on the subject of reincarnation as well as the definitive biography “HPB: The Extraordinary Life and Influence of Helena Blavatsky.”
 A brief but interesting overview of her life and work can be read by clicking here.